Palm City / West Palm Beach Drug Crime Lawyer

-An arrest for a drug-related offense can have serious consequences to all aspects of your private and public life.
+An arrest for a drug-related offense can have serious consequences on all aspects of your private and public life.
 If you, or a family member, have been arrested in West Palm Beach, you need to take steps now to protect your immediate and long term future.
 It’s critical that you get the facts about the arrest, the charges, and what actions you can and should take as soon as possible.
-It’s also very important that you get your information from an experienced lawyer who knows the law and the court system.
+It’s also very important that you get your information from an experienced drug crime lawyer who knows the law and the court system.

 Fighting drug offenses require the skill and knowledge of an experienced criminal defense attorney like Wayne Richter.
 Wayne handles all types of drug offenses in both State and Federal courts.
 Most of the laws regarding drug offenses in Florida are contained in Chapter 893 of the Florida Statutes.
 Although not an exhaustive list, drug offenses that Wayne routinely defends include charges such as:

 - Possession with intent to sell,